Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 The asset-transactor is matching the **Here** multilocation id to the Currency defined in **Balances**, which refers to **pallet-balances**.
 Essentially, this is configuring XCM such that the native token (DOT) is associated with the multilocation **Here**.

+Notes: Rococo is tracking teleports in the **CheckAccount**, which is defined in **palletXcm**.
+This aims at maintaining the total issuance even if assets have been teleported to another chain
 ---

 ## 📍Origin Converters in Polkadot